orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 .. math:: im1+1

 A scalar can’t be added to a vector.
-The right formula is instead (one can notice the way that muParserX allows to define vectors on the fly):
+The right formula is instead (one can notice the way that muParserX allows vectors to be defined on the fly):

 .. math:: im1+\{ 1 \}